'Wahala' as Ikorodu Bois use corn, broom, others to recreate Asake's O2 show

 - As expected, the video has stirred reactions from popular celebrities and fans who found Ikorodu Bois' clip hilarious

-Nigerian social media sensation and mimicker The Ikorodu Bois didn't disappoint with their version of YBNL star Asake's performance at the O2 Arena.
+Nigerian social media sensation, Ikorodu Bois, didn't disappoint with their version of YBNL star Asake's performance at the O2 Arena in the UK.

 Watch the funny video below: